CloudLabs-Samples/EduLabs/ApplicationDevelopment/WinDesktop/HOL step-by-step.md

 ### Summary

-In this exercise, you have built a packaged C# Windows Desktop application uing built-in template and configured it to navigate between the pages.
+In this exercise, you have built a packaged C# Windows Desktop application using the built-in template and configured it to navigate between the pages.

 # Exercise 3: Build and run the application